 Climate change is a worldwide concern.
 Many countries have adopted programs aimed at reducing greenhouse gas emissions.
-In April 2022, President Biden established a new goal for the United States to achieve a 50 percent reduction in net greenhouse gas emissions from 2005 levels by 2030.
-The transportation and electric power sectors are the main targets for accomplishing this objective as they generate 52% of American greenhouse gas (GHG) emissions (U.S. Environmental Protection Agency, 2022).
-For example, in August 2022, the U.S. president signed a bill allocating \$369 billion in subsidies to promote the development of renewable energy sources.
-These subsidies target two key technologies-solar panels (PVs) and electric vehicles (EVs)-that have the potential to reduce carbon emissions and other air pollutants when adopted independently.
-However, understanding how customers perceive the relationship between PVs and EVs offers the potential to leverage synergies between them to design subsidy schemes that lower the cost of achieving a given reduction in emissions.
+In April 2022, President Biden set a goal for the United States to achieve a 50 percent reduction in net greenhouse gas emissions from 2005 levels by 2030.
+The transportation and electric power sectors are the main targets for accomplishing this objective as they generate 52% of American greenhouse gas (GHG) emissions (U.S. Environmental Protection Agency, 2022).For example, in August 2022, the Inflation Reduction Act (IRA) allocated approximately \$369 billion toward energy security and climate change initiatives, including subsidies and incentives to promote the development and deployment of renewable energy sources.
+These subsidies target two key technologies-solar panels (PVs) and electric vehicles (EVs) - that have the potential to reduce carbon emissions and other air pollutants when adopted independently.
+Understanding how customers perceive the relationship between PVs and EVs offers the potential to leverage synergies between them to design subsidy schemes that lower the cost of achieving a given reduction in emissions.

-In this paper, I examine whether solar panels and electric cars are substitute or complements.
-The potential channels for complementarity are lower operating costs, a larger environmental benefit of an EV when charged with solar energy, and more reliable performance when used together.
+In this paper, I estimate the extent to which solar panels and electric cars are substitutes or complements.
+The potential channels for complementarity include lower operating costs, driven by specific electricity rate structures, and environmental preferences, as the environmental benefits of driving an EV are amplified when the vehicle is charged with clean solar power.
 The products could, however, be substitutes.
 A potential mechanism for substitutability is that both goods satisfy the demand for environmentally-friendly technology or the desire to signal a "green" lifestyle.
 Moreover, both technologies enable long-term cost savings and can satisfy preferences for new technology.
 As a result, budget-constrained consumers may select only one technology to suit their preferences.